daveades/alx-low_level_programming/0x02-functions_nested_loops/README.md

-# FUNCTIONS AND NESTED LOOP
+# Functions and nested loops
 This directory contains my ALX "functions and nested loops" project